brimdata/grafana-zed-datasource/README.md

 parameter of Zed's [`bucket()` function](https://zed.brimdata.io/docs/language/functions/bucket).

 We'll once again start by creating a pool and loading our raw test data.
-Since this data already has a `time`-typed field called `ts`, we don't need to perform the same preprocessing of the timestamp we did previously.
+Since this data already has a `time`-typed Time Field called `ts`, we don't need to perform the same preprocessing of the timestamp we did previously.

 ```